One country, two systems: In the context of Hong Kong

 Hong Kong was a colony of the United Kingdom, ruled by a governor appointed by the monarch of the United Kingdom, for 156 years from 1841 (except for four years of Japanese occupation during WWII) until 1997, when it was handed over to the Chinese government.

 In discussing Hong Kong's future, Deng described the risk of possible instability which might be caused by what he termed as destructive forces both inside and outside Hong Kong.
-In Deng's view, these destructive forces might create instability both prior to, and as well as after, Hong Kong's return to China.
+In Deng's view, these destructive forces might create instability both prior to and after Hong Kong's return to China.
 Deng repeatedly stressed that the central government would need to intervene in Hong Kong affairs from time-to-time.
 Among other occasions, Deng told Hong Kong delegates to Beijing in 1984 that certain interventions would be necessary, that when turmoil occurs in Hong Kong the central government should intervene, and that it would be necessary to see if interventions would be in the interests of Hong Kongers and Hong Kong's stability and prosperity.
 In 1988, Deng stated that Hong Kong's political system was neither the British nor American systems and Hong Kong should not import Western political systems in the future.

 Prior to Hong Kong's return to China, China and the UK signed the Sino-British Joint Declaration, a treaty which stipulated the drafting and adoption of Hong Kong's organic law Basic Law before the handover.
 The Hong Kong Basic Law ensured that Hong Kong will be granted autonomy in regard to its capitalist economic system and own currency (the Hong Kong dollar), legal system, human rights, and legislative system as a special administrative region (SAR) of China for 50 years.
 The current arrangement has permitted Hong Kong to function as its own entity under the name "Hong Kong, China" in many international settings (e.g. the WTO and the Olympics).